The Neat and Tidy Man

 Handkerchief with one corner knotted, suggesting an improvised use of a handkerchief without a clear function.
 Ian Pegg, CC0, via Wikimedia Commons

-These aren’t cheap nowadays and are often marketed as antibacterial to justify their suitability for nose-blowing.
+They’re not cheap, and are often marketed as antibacterial to justify their suitability for nose-blowing.

 Handkerchiefs and Men’s Pockets